2014 Annual Conference

 What Do They Want?
 A Critique of Democratic (Non)Relations in the United States, George N. Fourlas, University of Oregon

-Depoliticization and Genetically Modified Foods, Daniel Hicks, Rotman Institute of Philosophy, Western University
+Depoliticization and Genetically Modified Foods, Daniel Hicks, Rotman Institute of Philosophy, Western University - Reasoning about Rawls (SU 319)

 Chair: Nathan Hanna, Drexel University